Tiffanylqc/LCS-based-code-plagiarism-detector/README.md

 ppa-detector tries to detect plagiarism in short programs like those in  programming assignments.

 So far it has 2 methods on measuring the similarity of programs:
 + Compute the histograms of different kinds of instructions statically and compare them with chi-squared distance.
+This method is demonstrative and not reliable.
 + Identify semantically similar basic blocks with sampling and compute the longest common subsequence.

 ## Build